 - Procurement Clerk

-There were about 74,900 jobs for Procurement Clerk in 2016 (in the United States).
+In the United States, there were 74,900 jobs for Procurement Clerk in 2016.
 There is little to no growth in job opportunities for Procurement Clerk.
 Due to new job openings and attrition, there will be an average of 7,500 job openings in this field each year.